 Great River – St. James

-The Great River is one of Jamaica’s major rivers, and forms the boundary of the parish of St James with Westmoreland and Hanover.
+The Great River is one of Jamaica’s major rivers, and forms the boundary of the parishes of St. James, Westmoreland, and Hanover.
 It is greatly used for a rafting, along with river tubing.
-I’ve been rafting before (on the Martha Brae river), and it is one of the most relaxing experiences, highly recommend it.
-I wouldn’t mind doing it on a bigger river such as this.

 Dornoch Head -Trelawny

 This acts as the source of the Rio Bueno River.
 The spring water is said to come from a rock on the pool’s left side, and the river begins its descent to the sea on the pool’s right.

 This large cascade series is nestled in the hills of St. Ann overlooking the resort area of Ocho Rios, just five minutes away from the town centre.
 The ascension of the falls is easier than it may look; I recommend climbing for the sheer satisfaction, plus lying on the rocks near the top as you listen to the flowing water.
 The venue also includes a Taino Museum, mini-zoo, and eatery for a full day of enjoyment.

 A mostly deep pool beneath the falls, with some very warm spots (I’ve been told), is great for a refreshing dip.
 You may have the option to hike from various points in the Robin’s Bay area (roughly 1h 30m) or take a boat to cut out a significant portion of the trip (approximately 30m hike).
 There are many guide offerings in the area, pick one and go.
 View highlights here.

 Located in Moore Town, the falls are about a 30 to 45 minute hike, and is said to be totally worth it.
 Tucked away in nature, the secluded waterfall plunges into a deep pool.
 Ask residents of the community to guide you.